 Put the decor to work

-If the place is a studio and the party will essentially be in your bedroom, make furniture work double duty: your dresser can become a sideboard, the nightstand a spot for a tray of drinks, and so on.
+If the place is a studio and the party will essentially be in your bedroom, make furniture work double duty: Your dresser can become a sideboard, the nightstand a spot for a tray of drinks, and so on.
 Use holiday-themed or colored plates, glasses, serving trays, etc. to add festive touches to things that guests will already be using.
 "This way, you're injecting decor into the party, but not adding extra things to your space," Stone explains.
 (Smarty Had a Party, a site that sells party-friendly linens and tableware, has lots of patterned, recyclable options.)

 Spring for mood lighting

 Good lighting has the same ultra-flattering effect on apartments as it does on, say, under-eye circles, and replacing your fluorescent overhead with a soft glow will take the vibe from "cramped" to "cozy."
-Considering running this tip by your landlord first—unless you plan to un-install before you move out—but putting in a dimmer switch for your overhead lighting can work wonders.
+Considering running this tip by your landlord first—unless you plan to un-install before you move out—but putting in a dimmer switch for your overhead lighting can also work wonders.
 You can find plenty of options at Home Depot for $30 or under, and Apartment Therapy has a guide to installing them here.
 Also, string lights above the area where people will be eating (or mingling), the Kitchn recommends, as well as peppering the apartment with small candles and tealights.

 Limit your beverage picks